HyacinthBots/LilyBot/docs/commands.md

 * **Arguments**:
 	* `presence` - The new value Lily's presence should be set to - String
+	* `presence-type` - The type of presence to use.
+E.G.: Playing / Watching / Listening to - Defaulting Listening

 ---
 ### Command name: `status reset`